NeverBounce/NeverBounceAPI-PHP/README.md

-**This version is defunct, please check the 3.0.x-dev branch for the latest version**
+**This version is defunct, please check the master branch for the latest stable version**